Articles

 web design example

-The web page where hero image and copy content present solid composition, set a positive atmosphere and inform users about the theme of the content the Health Blog provides.
+The web page, where the hero image and copy present a strong composition, creates a positive atmosphere, and informs users about the theme of the Health Blog’s content.

 The landing page for the illustration conference builds the composition around the original and eye-pleasing animated hero image.